psvenk/hubmail/README.md

 ## Roadmap

-- Include message IDs (so conversation threading is possible)
 - Expand issue support
 - Deal with pagination
 - Keep track of rate limit and pause if it is reached